 It Will Take A Hot Minute

 Turns out you can't just immediately get relief when the pain gets to be too much.
 That's why it's important to anticipate when you're about to lose it (if you can), so you can allow for a window between asking for and receiving your epidural.
 There are certain procedures that have to be done first (see below), and then you have to

-I knew that I would need IV fluids (to prevent a drop in blood pressure) before I got my epidural, but I was unprepared for how cold it would make me.
+IV fluids (to prevent a drop in blood pressure) before I got my epidural, but I was unprepared for how cold it would make me.
 I was freaking freezing, Mr. Bigglesworth.
 My husband convinced me to stand up during this process since I'd have to spend the rest of my labor lying down.
 I remember my sister holding me up from behind with her arms around my poor, shivering (from cold or contractions, I'm still not sure) body.

 catheter inserted into your bladder to drain your urine.
 It's not a big deal.
 My nurse just came every few hours to empty it.
 I couldn't even feel it (and by that time, modesty was out the window).

 You Need To Be In A Certain Position

 lie on your side or lean over a table.
 Mine had me sit on the edge of the bed and curl over my belly in a C shape.
 My husband supported me from the front, holding my hands.

 You May Have To Wait For Contractions To Pass

 contractions.
 Mine were relatively close together, so it took awhile to get the timing right.
 The anesthesiologist would be ready to go, and I would whimper, "Not yet," and breathe through another doozy of a contraction.

 It Can Take Several Tries

 epidural space between your vertebrae.
 It's an art as much as a science.
 I braced myself for the pain, because I knew pain was going to happen.What I wasn't ready for was the three attempts it actually took to get that bad boy in there.

 local anesthetic to numb you.
 It stings.
 Then comes the giant needle you've heard about.
 It felt like a shooting pain for me.
 Once that thing is in there, the anesthesiologist will thread a catheter into it to get the meds into you and remove the needle.
 It's not so bad for everyone, but it definitely sucked for me.

 ...But Then It Feels Amazing

 put in there?
 I'm convinced it's a magical concoction of unicorn farts, fairy dust, and the whispers of angels.
 Or maybe it's a Horcrux.
 Whatever.
 All I know is that little piece of Voldemort's soul spelled absolute relief for me.